Christian Nørgaard: Fiorentina

 On 19 July 2018, Nørgaard moved to Italy to sign for Serie A club Fiorentina for a fee of approximately €3.5 million.
-He signed a four-year contract, but made just six appearances before departing the club in May 2019.
+He signed a four-year contract, but was informed towards the end of the 2018–19 season that he was free to leave the club.
+Nørgaard made just six appearances before departing the Stadio Artemio Franchi in May 2019.

 Brentford

+2019–20

 On 28 May 2019, Nørgaard moved to England to join Brentford on a four-year contract, with the option of an additional year, for an undisclosed fee, reported to be £2.8 million.
-The move reunited him with his former Denmark youth and Brøndby head coach Thomas Frank.
-Used as a screening midfielder in front of the defence, Nørgaard made 45 appearances during the 2019–20 season, which ended with defeat in the 2020 Championship play-off Final.
+Wanting to "fall in love with football again", the move reunited Nørgaard with his former Denmark youth and Brøndby head coach Thomas Frank, who had initially made contact with him during the previous season.
+Used as a screening midfielder in front of the defence, Nørgaard made 45 appearances during the 2019–20 season, which ended with defeat in the 2020 Championship play-off final.
 In September 2020, he signed a new four-year contract, with the option of a further year.

+2020–21

-Nørgaard began the 2020–21 season as a virtual ever-present in midfield and winning senior international recognition with Denmark, but an ankle injury suffered during a match versus Preston North End on 4 October 2020 prevented him from making only one appearance during the following four months.
+Nørgaard began the 2020–21 season as a virtual ever-present in midfield and winning senior international recognition with Denmark, but an ankle injury suffered during a match versus Preston North End on 4 October 2020 prevented him from making all but one appearance during the following four months.
 Nørgaard returned to the team in late February 2021 and late in the season he was deployed as the sweeper in a 3-5-2 formation.
 An injury restricted Nørgaard to only one appearance during Brentford's 2021 playoff campaign, which culminated in promotion to the Premier League after a 2–0 victory over Swansea City in the Final.
 He finished the season with 22 appearances and one goal, scored in a 2–0 EFL Cup second round win over Southampton early in the campaign.

+2021–22

 Nørgaard scored his second Brentford career goal on the opening day of the 2021–22 season, in a 2–0 win over Arsenal.
 He continued as a virtual ever-present in Premier League matches and in late December 2021, he signed a new 3 1/2-year contract, with a one-year option.
 Nørgaard's performances were recognised with the club's Supporters' and Players' Player of the Year awards.
 He ended the 2021–22 season with 38 appearances, three goals and having attempted the most tackles of any Premier League player.